livesaym/BC-senior-projects.github.io/README.md

-# csc426.github.io
+# csc493.github.io
-Sample website for CSC426 (Fall 2019).
+Sample website for CSC493: Senior Projects
-Used for learning Git and Github.
+Used for learning HTML, CSS, and JavaScript to make a personal website at Github pages